PierrePruvost03/Glados/LibKong/README.md

 toUpper (Khar) -> Khar : converts a lowercase letter into an uppercase

 toLower (Khar) -> Khar : converts an uppercase letter into a lowercase

+## String

+putStr(String str) -> Int : prints a string and returns the number of characters that were printed

+putStrLn(String str) -> Int : prints a string with a newline and returns the number of characters that were printed